Development Team

 Apartments

-The Rider Residences comprises 146 fully finished and furnished condominium residences across 12 levels, offering a diverse mix of layouts designed to accommodate a range of lifestyle preferences.
+The building offers a diverse mix of layouts designed to accommodate a range of lifestyle preferences.
 Certain layouts may be suitable for short-term occupancy, subject to applicable laws and regulations.

 Unit mix includes: